axc450/Snippy/README.md

 ## About

 A simple to use, leightweight Windows tray application that allows fast and accurate screenshotting.
-By using a keyboard command, you can easily select a region of your current screen which you can choose to be copied to the clipboard, saved locally oe uploaded to an external image service.
+By using a keyboard command, you can easily select a region of your current screen which you can choose to be copied to the clipboard, saved locally or uploaded to an external image service.

 ## Getting Started